Football is by far and away the world’s most popular sport. Luckily, there’s more to life than football.

 I played Jianzi on a chilly cold morning on the Chinese-Mongolian border.
 Not that I knew what game I was playing at the time.

 This is how most people play, a friendly game between 5 – 10 people trying to keep the shuttlecock (made with feathers and a plastic/rubber base) in the air using anything other than your hands

 If you want to create a formal game, you split teams up and are on either side of a center line.

 On a competitive game, there are formal competitions and Jianzi is sometimes played in the Southeast Asian Games.

 Like the ease of the game?
 Of course on Amazon you can buy Jianzi shuttlecocks.

-Well there you go, 10 of the more obscure sports I’ve discovered from around the
+Well there you go, 10 of the more obscure sports I’ve discovered from around the world.

-  world.

-  My initial list of unusual sports around the world was about 30 long.
-I decided

-  to choose 10, even though I was gutted to miss Kok Baru which is one of the most

-  unique sports around the world.
+This is totally subjective of course but my initial list of unusual sports around the world was 30 sports long.
+I decided to choose 10, even though I was gutted to miss Kok Baru which is one of the most unique sports around the world.

 What makes these interesting sports for me is the facts people actually play them somewhat regularly.
 So if you were walking down the street and saw people practicing, you would stop to see what they were playing.
 They aren’t some ancient sports that no longer exist, they are played today which makes them relevant, yet obscure in a mysterious way.
 Anytime I mention them to someone the response is usually along the lines of ‘is that an actual thing?’, ‘that’s one mysterious sport’, ‘NO WAY, you can’t make that up!’

 Your turn.
 What is the weirdest sport you’ve heard of?
 I want to know!